-In order to diagnose Raynoud’s disease a very simple test is necessary.
+In order to diagnose Raynaud’s disease, a very simple test is required.
 This test is called Erythrocytes Sedimentation Rate (ESR).
-If it is normal, the likelihood that the patient has Raynoud’s is extremely low.
-Is it an extremely simple and cheap test.
-A person who is suffering from these symptoms should request this test right from the beginning.
+If it is normal, the likelihood that the patient has Raynaud’s is extremely low.
+Thankfully, it is an extremely simple and cheap test.
+A person who is suffering from these symptoms should request this test first.